Know Your Enemy: PIH vs. PIE vs. Pitted Scars

 Who should buy it: If you hated the texture of The Ordinary's version.

-6. Differin Adapalene Gel 0.1% β Best Retinoid
+6. Differin Adapalene Gel 0.1% — Best Retinoid

 Best for: Preventing acne and smoothing texture long-term.

-Key benefits: The first prescription-strength retinoid available over the counter.
 It speeds up cell turnover, preventing pores from clogging and smoothing out old scars.

 Pros: